 At the age of three, barely able to hold a pencil, I started drawing… I never stopped.

 I am an artist because I breathe.
-I aim to paint a picture with my soul, and to create work that gives the viewer the space to dream.
-I hope to my last day to have paint on my face and hands, to be able to smell the peculiar scent of oils, and for my eyes to see color that surrounds me, inside and out.
+I pour myself entirely on the work until there is nothing left of me.
+I hope to my last day to have paint on my face and hands, to be able to smell the peculiar smell of the oils and my eyes to see color that surrounds me, inside and out.

 This is the life I had imagined for myself.

 Art is my life.
 My beginning and my end.

 The impetus of my work is my need to communicate and share a common human experience.
 I talk, feel and hopefully touch, through art.

 My work is my word and my truth.